thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step1.md

 Last but not the least, we will go through setting all up for querying and automated maintenance (e.g compactions, retention and downsampling).

-In order to showcase all of this, let's start with single cluster setup from the previous course.
+In order to showcase all of this, let's start with a single cluster setup from the previous course.
 Let's start this initial Prometheus setup, ready?

 ## Generate Artificial Metrics for 1 year